jamiedidthis/quartz/content/private/CQL/Opposites.md

 ---
-title: Opposites
+title: "Opposites"
-permalink: /notes/:slug
-category: notes
-tag:
+tags:
+draft: true
 ---

 In my epic “oops this is supposed to be 5k words now it’s 50k words and basically a two-part novel” Untamed fic, I’ve been stumped on the end of chapter one for at least… six months now.